 IT101 Information Technology and Computer System Concepts

-Provides a comprehensive and current introduction to information technology in general and computer system concepts and personal computers in particular.
-Focuses on the role and underlying concepts of computer technology in the information age.
+This course provides a comprehensive and current introduction to information technology in general and computer system concepts and personal computers in particular.
+It focuses on the role and the underlying concepts of computer technology in the information age.
 Personal, organizational and social implications of information technology are explored.
 Problem-solving skills using Microsoft Office software and the World Wide Web are also developed.
 The World Wide Web will be extensively used as the platform for conceptual understanding.